About the Robert Bosch Stiftung

 The Robert Bosch Stiftung GmbH is one of Europe’s largest foundations associated with a private company.
 In its charitable work, it addresses social issues at an early stage and develops exemplary solutions.
 For this purpose, it plans and implements its own projects.
 Additionally, it supports third-party initiatives that have similar goals.

-The Robert Bosch Stiftung is active in the areas of health, science and research, education, active citizenship, international understanding and cooperation.
+The Robert Bosch Stiftung is active in the areas of health, science and research, education, active citizenship, as well as international understanding and cooperation.